syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ---
-layout : post
+layout: post
-title : Data Binding  in Syncfusion RadialMenu control for Xamarin.iOS description : Learn how to perform DataBinding, adding outer rim items, nested item, duration of the animation and other property usages in Syncfusion RadialMenu platform : Xamarin.iOS control : SfRadialMenu documentation : ug
+title: Data Binding  in Syncfusion RadialMenu control for Xamarin.iOS
+description: Learn how to perform DataBinding, adding outer rim items, nested item, duration of the animation and other property usages in Syncfusion RadialMenu
+platform: Xamarin.iOS
+control: SfRadialMenu
+documentation: ug
 ---

 # Populating Items